Komarulon/smrandomizer/readme.md

 - Checking bomb-jump maze items without bombs or hi-jump (springball), like the item underneath the Brinstar entrance elevator
 - Completing Tourian without killing Bomb Torizo

-This randomizer has a checkbox for auto-rotating saves!
-If checked, when you save, it will save to the next "Samus" slot, (e.g. save in Samus A, Samus B, Samus C, then Samus A again).
-If enabled, when restarting, **make sure you select the correct file!**

 ## Techniques you need to know
 - How to beat Vanilla Redesign